dbaldwin103/EasyLink-API-V2/REF_AllFields.md

 **PurchaseOrderNumber** tells us what purchase order number applies specifically to this line of material.
 It should only be provided if it differs from the header level PurchaseOrderNumber.

-**AdditionalComments** is used to store any additional information pertaining to this line of material that we didn't explicitly provide a field for.
-It currently lives exclusively on Salesforce and will not appear on any forms.
+**AdditionalComments** and **LineCustomerField**s are used to store any additional information pertaining to this line of material that we didn't explicitly provide a field for.
+They currently live exclusively on Salesforce and will not appear on any forms.

 ### Product Number Fields (line)